-Binance strives to provide reasonable withdrawal fees to our users.
-However, withdrawal transactions to external crypto addresses typically incur a “transaction fee” or "network fee".
-This fee is paid to miners or validators, not Binance, which are responsible for processing the transactions and securing the respective blockchain network.
+Withdrawal transactions to crypto addresses outside of Binance typically incur a “transaction fee” or "network fee".
+This fee is not paid to Binance but miners or validators, who are responsible for processing the transactions and securing the respective blockchain network.

 Binance must pay these fees to miners to ensure that transactions are processed.
-Since transaction fees are dynamic, users will be charged according to the current network conditions.
-The value is based on an estimate of the network transaction fees and can change without notice.
-Binance clearly discloses all fees.
-Users can always check the current fees when making a new withdrawal request.
+Since transaction fees are dynamic, you will be charged according to the current network conditions.
+The fee amount is based on an estimate of the network transaction fees and can fluctuate without notice due to factors such as network congestion.
+Please check the most updated fee listed on each withdrawal page.

-You can also find the current transaction fees and a minimum amount required on the withdrawal page, as illustrated below.
+You can also find the current transaction fees charged and the minimum withdrawal amount on the withdrawal page.

-In other words, the minimum amount required and the transaction fees will change depending on the network you are using.
-In this example, we have BEP20 (Binance Smart Chain), BEP2 (Binance Chain), and ERC20 (Ethereum).
+Please note that the minimum withdrawal amount and transaction fees will change depending on the network you are using.

-Make sure to select the correct network.
-If your external wallet/exchange provides you an ERC20 address (Ethereum blockchain), you must select the ERC20 option before making the withdrawal.
+Please make sure you select the correct network.
+If the address you are withdrawing to is an ERC20 address (Ethereum blockchain), you must select the ERC20 option before making the withdrawal.
 DO NOT select the cheapest fee option.
-You must select the network that is compatible with the external platform.
+You must select the network that is compatible with the withdrawal address.
 If you select the wrong network, you will lose your funds.

-To learn how to withdraw your crypto from Binance, please refer to these guides:
+For more information on how to withdraw your crypto from Binance, please refer to: